 |The late actor and Woody Harrelson in “The

 The family asked Hoffman’s supporters to “keep Phil in your thoughts and prayers”.

 The actor has a history of treatment for drug abuse, including heroin.
 In May, Hoffman told the press that he’d entered treatment in a detox facility following about a year of escalating drug use, after giving up the habit decades ago.

 “This is a wonderful, versatile, talented actor with an unlimited future in front of him, but obviously somebody who had his demons,” film critic Leonard Maltin told CBS New York.
 “He’s one of the great actors of our generation, of his generation, and one of the reasons is his versatility.”

-Hoffman in "Along Came Polly".
+in “Along Came Polly”.